mdharr/EventTrackerProject/README.md

 # Description

 This is a full-stack application that allows users to look up information about existing arcades.
 People can also create and share new arcades that they discover locally or during travel.
-Users can also update existing arcade information, add new games to an arcade's games library, and add or delete comments on an arcade's page.
+Users can also update existing arcade information, play a select few games in the arcade, and will someday be able to add new games to an arcade's games library, as well as add or delete comments on an arcade's page.

 # API Calls